tinyobjloader/tinyobjloader/README.md

 What's new
 ----------

-* Jan 29, 2016 : Support n-polygon and OpenSubdiv crease tag!
+* Jan 29, 2016 : Support n-polygon(no triangulation) and OpenSubdiv crease tag!
 Thanks dboogert!
 * Nov 26, 2015 : Now single-header only!.
 * Nov 08, 2015 : Improved API.
 * Jun 23, 2015 : Various fixes and added more projects using tinyobjloader.
 Thanks many contributors!